 Grant L. Kim

-Mr. Kim has experience with a wide range of technology, including biotechnology, computer software and hardware, smartphones, semiconductors, medical devices, and mechanical devices.
-He excels at explaining complex technology in a simple, clear manner.
+Mr. Kim excels at navigated the complex legal, technical, and factual issues presented by disputes involving cutting-edge technology and intellectual property.
+He has experience with a wide range of technology, including biotechnology, computer software and hardware, smartphones, semiconductors, medical devices, and mechanical devices.
 He has authored numerous articles regarding international arbitration and intellectual property and frequently makes presentations on these subjects at conferences in the U.S. and Asia.